ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 ## Proposed Design

-In determining a fluorophore to use, we need to consider a readily available solvent, the molecular extinction coefficient (efficiency with which fluorochrome absorbs excitation light), and the quantum yield (ratio of emission wavelength to absorption wavelength).
+In determining a fluorophore to use, we need to consider a readily available solvent with a relatively high molecular extinction coefficient and  quantum yield.
 Fluoroscein is a readily available, cheap fluorochrome that is solvent in water.
-Its excitation wavelength is 437 nm, while its emission wavelength is 515 nm (quantum yield is 0.92).
+Its excitation wavelength is 437 nm, while its emission wavelength is 515 nm.
+Its extinction coefficient is approximately 70,000 to 75,000 M⁻¹cm⁻¹, and the quantum yield is 0.92.
+Therefore, I selected fluorescein because of its high brightness and ease of access.

 ## System Architecture